 Even if you don’t believe an extensive farm transition plan is necessary, consider purchasing life insurance.
-According to the 2020 Insurance Barometer study, 40% of people who have life insurance wish they had purchased it earlier in life.
+According to the 2020 Insurance Barometer study, 40% of people that have life insurance wish they had purchased it earlier in life.

 Planning to transition your life’s work can feel like a daunting task.
 At Oklahoma Farm Bureau Insurance, our agents are here to help you navigate all the intricacies.
 Consult with your local OKFB Insurance Agent to help you create a farm transition plan.

 The information on this website is not a contract, as it is provided for general information to explain potential types of insurance coverages.
 Further, descriptions do not refer to any specific contract of insurance and they do not modify any definitions, exclusions or any other provision expressly stated in any contracts of insurance.
 Please read actual policy documents for important details on coverages, exclusions, limits, conditions, and terms.
 If there is any conflict between the summary and/or information on this website versus the policy documents, the policy documents shall control.
 Please contact an Oklahoma Farm Bureau Mutual Insurance Company (OFBMIC) Agent to learn more about insurance coverages offered by and through OFBMIC.